Back to Square One

 "Hannah, this is World Cultures, not Geography," Paul scolded.
 "If you have further questions on the Trail of Illumination, I advise you to ask Miss Fields, since that is her area of expertise."

 As it was, the class continued drudgingly, with even the discussion having minimal activity, despite the initial interruption during the lecture.
-Having a highly intellectual class as World Cultures early in the morning was obscene, but Paul wasn't in a position to change the schedule.
+Having a highly intellectual class as World Cultures early in the morning was obscene, but Paul wasn't in a position to optimize the schedule to his liking.
 Certainly there were more important things on his mind anyway, but--as a perfectionist--he chose to do as good a job as he could where it could be helped.
-Midterms were coming up, but few, if any, of the students seemed to care.
+As it was, trimester midterms were coming up, and if the class didn't show improvements soon, it would reflect accordingly in the audit.
+Few, if any, of the students seemed to care, however.

-One in particular caught his attention: a young blue-haired boy staring gloomily out the window at the dreary overcast campus ground, swishing his tail in frustration.
-The vole seemed contemptuous of the class and didn't bother to hide it.
-Anyone else looking at him would simply see a bored youth--probably pampered by his parents, from the neatness of his dress, and possibly smarter than the others due to being younger than the rest--but he knew differently.
+One in particular caught his attention: a young blue-haired boy staring gloomily out the window at the dreary overcast campus ground, swishing his tail in evident frustration.
+The vole seemed contemptuous of the class and didn't bother to hide it, something with which he was well familiar.
+Anyone else looking at him would simply see a bored youth--probably pampered by his parents, from the neatness of his dress, and possibly smarter than the others due to being younger than the rest in his grade--but he knew differently.
 Paul watched him the most closely of any of his charge, a subtle sneer on his face.

 The sound of shuffling papers signaled the end of class approaching, students checking their watches eagerly.
 "Remember that your essays are due tomorrow," he called, "and I'll be handing out study guides at the beginning of next week.
 I strongly recommend you read ahead in the book and form study groups if you can.
 Darian, see me after class."